tordable/tordable.github.io/_posts/2023-7-16-longevity-protocol.md

 I regularly have hibiscus tea, at least once a week.
 Hibiscus is known for its potential to lower blood pressure.
 Increasing blood pressure can cause all sorts of complications as we age.
 Hibiscus is a natural and scientifically proven effective way to lower blood pressure.

-## The Misses: Pterostilbene and Berberine
+## Two compounds that didn't work for me: Pterostilbene and Berberine

 Pterostilbene, a compound related to resveratrol, was one of the things I tried.
 Despite its potential anti-aging benefits, I had to stop it as it significantly increased my cholesterol levels, which happens to be a known side effect.